Two Award-winning Counties Adopt Enterprise-wide Technology

 The Cabarrus County IT department had a goal to eliminate silos and create standardized formats for storage in a central repository.
 Now, employees can quickly access all documents regardless of application or department of origin.
 The consistency of this new system also reduces training requirements, as all employees are familiar with the ECM system and can assist each other, rather than relying solely on IT for support.

 With this enterprise approach, the IT team also developed integrations with applications such as accounts payable and payroll.
 Even office all-in-one printers are integrated, serving as input devices for employees to scan documents directly into the ECM repository.
-IT Manager Todd Shanley says, “Integration with our ECM system is so important to our work that it’s now in the top five requirements for every application we consider that involves document management.”
+Chief Information Officer Todd Shanley says, “Integration with our ECM system is so important to our work that it’s now in the top five requirements for every application we consider that involves document management.”